Lorentz86/Powershell-Public/Teams/README.txt

   1. Go to your Power Automate
   2. Choose to "Create" and look up the following template "Post to a channel when a webhook request is received" and choose the "Edit in advanced mode"
   3. Go to your Microsoft Teams and choose a channel you want to use.
 Click on the "..." on the top right corner of the channel and seletct "Get link to channel"
-  4. You are something like :  "https://teams.microsoft.com/l/channel/19%3Af812bunchofnumbers0thread.tacv2/UpdateFeeds?groupId=a82asomegroupidnumber0cccb&tenantId="  # edited this link
+  4. You have something like :  "https://teams.microsoft.com/l/channel/19%3Af812bunchofnumbers0thread.tacv2/UpdateFeeds?groupId=a82asomegroupidnumber0cccb&tenantId="  # edited this link
   5. In this link there are 2 items you need.
 The "groupdid" in my exaplme its "a82asomegroupidnumber0cccb" and the channel id so it's "19%3Af812bunchofnumbers0thread.tacv2"
   6. In the advanced mode, select the "Post card in chat or channel"
   7. Copy the groupid into "Team" and the channel id into "Channel"